Discospondylitis in Dogs

 - A migrating foreign body (like a grass awn) that entered the body via inhalation, ingestion, or a penetrating wound

-We can more accurately diagnose diskospondylitis with the following tools:
+We can more accurately diagnose discospondylitis with the following tools:

 - X-rays may help us see infection of the disk and bones, which is shown as a wider or narrower-than-normal disk space between the affected vertebrae, and irregularity of the edges of the bones (end plates).

-- We may also recommend CT and MRI if diskospondylitis is not apparent in X-ray images.
+- We may also recommend CT and MRI if discospondylitis is not apparent in X-ray images.

 - Blood and urine testing is also helpful for finding out what bacteria are responsible for your pet’s infection.
 In some cases we might also recommend surgery to obtain tissue samples.

-Available Forms of Treatment for Diskospondylitis in Dogs
+Available Forms of Treatment for Discospondylitis in Dogs

 Based on results obtained from your pet’s culture and sensitivity test, we will prescribe antibiotics to treat the infection for 8 weeks or longer.
 If your pet stops taking their antibiotics too soon, the infection could return.